 Greeks preserved their culture, language, and traditions in Corsica

-The hard-nosed Maniots kept their national identity, their language, their diversity and their Orthodox faith for generations, although they had pledged their political allegiance to the Republic of Genoa.
+The hard-nosed Maniots kept their national identity, their language, their diversity and their Orthodox faith for generations, although they pledged their political allegiance to the Republic of Genoa.

 It was not easy, however, to maintain their identity and traditions.
 The locals were ruthless people, severe and uncompromising Catholics who did not take well to the colonists from the very beginning.
 The conflict between the Corsicans and the Greeks continued for many years.